raspberrypi/documentation/configuration/config-txt/video.md

 ### cec_osd_name

 The `cec_osd_name` command sets the initial CEC name of the device.
-The default is Raspberry Pi.
+The default is `Raspberry Pi`.

 ### hdmi_pixel_encoding

-The `hdmi_pixel_encoding` command forces the pixel encoding mode.
-By default, it will use the mode requested from the EDID, so you shouldn't need to change it.
+The `hdmi_pixel_encoding` command forces the pixel encoding mode, overriding the encoding reported by the display in the EDID.

 | hdmi_pixel_encoding | result |
 | --- | --- |